PranshuAgarwal24/Library-Management/README.md

-# Library-Management
+# Online - Bookstore
-This project aims to simulate a library in virtual mode .
+This project aims to simulate a bookstore in virtual mode .
 It provides features such as :</br>
 *Add a new book </br>
 *Display all books</br>
 *Show a particular book</br>